Dr Robert Thomas

 1. Climate change biology

 What are the biological impacts of climate change?
-I am investigating the effects of climate on individuals, populations and ecological processes - particularly how such effects may be mediated by the behaviour of individual animals.
-My current work in this field focuses on major study systems that use migratory birds as sensitive bio-indicators of climate-driven changes in trophic relationships.
+My research group is investigating the effects of climate on individuals, populations and ecological processes - particularly how such effects may be mediated by the behaviour of individual animals.
+Our current work in this field focuses on major study systems that use migratory birds as sensitive bio-indicators of climate-driven changes in trophic relationships.

 (i) Effects of climate changes on trophic relationships in marine ecosystems

-The body mass regulation behaviour of the smallest Atlantic seabird (the European storm-petrel) changes between years in response to climate-driven changes in sea temperatures.
+The body mass regulation behaviour of the smallest Atlantic seabird (the European storm petrel) changes between years in response to climate-driven changes in sea temperatures.
 Together with Renata Medeiros and collaborators, we coordinate a long-term monitoring project investigating how these changes are mediated by changes in the marine food webs on which storm petrels rely.
 Read the project blog [ http://stormies-online.blogspot.co.uk ] for all the latest news from the project.

-(ii) Effects of climate changes on stopover ecology of migrant songbirds
+(ii) Effects of climate changes on migrant songbirds

 Migration is one of the major challenges to survival faced by many animals, and the availability of food and other resources along the migration route is of critical importance to successfully completing the journey.
 Furthermore, climate may impact individuals in different ways in different parts of the annual cycle (breeding grounds, migration stopover sites and wintering areas).
 Together with Adam Seward, James Vafidis, Rich Facey and collaborators, we combine observational studies in the field, lab and field mesocosm experiments, experimental manipulations of food availability and analyses of long-term climate and bird ringing databases, to examine the effects of climate changes on breeding behaviour, reproductive success, migration decisions, wintering ecology and annual survival of migrant songbirds.
 The species studied to date are primarily northern wheatears and various species of reedbed warblers, with a new project on barn swallows now underway.
 This work is carried out at breeding locations (Wales for warblers and swallows, Shetland and Greenland for wheatears), migration stopovers (Portugal and Shetland) and wintering areas (Senegal).

 How do animals decide when to be active?
 My research collaboration with Alex Pollard, Rhian Newman and others focuses on the role of eye design and visual constraints in an animal’s behavioural decisions, particularly under varying light levels at twilight and at night.
-Specific projects have examined eye size and the timing of singing (in songbirds) and foraging (in shorebirds).
-Current studies involve the analysis of phylogenetic constraints on the evolution of eye design and visually-guided behaviour, as well as field studies of the impacts of light pollution, using night-singing in European robins as a case-study.
+Specific projects have examined eye size and the timing of singing (in songbirds) and foraging (in shorebirds), as well as aviary and field studies of the impacts of light pollution, using night-singing in European robins as a case-study.

 3. Dietary wariness and foraging ecology

 When a forager encounters an unfamiliar object, it must decide whether to eat it and risk being poisoned (if it is toxic) or avoid it and risk missing out on a valuable food source (if it is palatable).
 Foragers generally show brief aversions to novel objects (neophobia) but some individuals also show a much more persistent aversion to eating novel foods (dietary conservatism), which can last for weeks or even years.
 In collaboration with Nicola Marples, Jo Cable, Loys Richards and others, we are currently investigating the function, control and evolutionary consequences of these aspects of dietary wariness, in a range of taxonomic groups –primarily birds and fish.
 Related to this, I am also interested in the foraging decisions underlying the strategic regulation of energy reserves in foraging birds, over minutes, days, seasons and years.

 4. Impacts of human activities on wild animals